rackerlabs/support-how-to/content/rackspace-email/post-rackspace-email-mailbox-rename-client-configuration.md

     Note: Apple Mail will usually clear the *User Name* field after entering the *Incoming and Outgoing Mail Server* fields.
 Ensure your *User Name* is filled in with your email address *after* entering the server information and *before* clicking *Sign in*

 6. Select the desired syncing options.
 You can leave the defaults on and click **Done**.

+#### Iphone iOS

+1. On the home screen, tap the Settings icon.
+2. Within Settings, scroll down and tap Mail
+3. Now tap Accounts
+4. Tap Add Account
+5. Tap Other, at the bottom
+6. Tap **Add Mail Account**.
+7. The next screen will ask for basic account information:
+    - Name: Your first and last name
+    - Email: william.loy@raxrse.com
+    - Password: Your mailbox password
+    - Description: Anything you'd like!

+8. Tap **Next**.
+9. Make sure IMAP is selected and enter the following settings:

+    - **Name:** Your first and last name
+    - **Email:** renamed@yourdomainexample.com (*Use the new mailbox address here*)
+    - **Description:** Should already be prefilled from last section
+    - **Password:** Your mailbox password

+    - Incoming Server Settings
+        - **Host Name:** secure.emailsrvr.com
+        - **User Name:** renamed@yourdomainexample.com (*Use the new mailbox address here*)
+        - **Password:** Your mailbox password

+    - Outgoing Server Settings
+        - **Host Name:** secure.emailsrvr.com
+        - **User Name:** renamed@yourdomainexample.com (*Use the new mailbox address here*)
+        - **Password:** Your mailbox password

+Warning: Even though it says optional, they are NOT optional.
+If you skip these fields, you will NOT be able to send out email.

+10. Tap **Next**.
+11. Select the desired settings and tap **Save**.